NastiaShulgina/Web-programming-Lab-1/web lab1/README.md

 then you could skip this work by bringing your website for an assessment.<br>
 Note: The above goes only for those students. who were actually responsible for the website development.
 The whole team cannot use the right to skip this work!<br>
-Link to figma example of task.
+Link to figma example of task: https://www.figma.com/file/vwiwu6GnDphlI25vncvl3F/LabWork1-V3